 On December 7th 1954, the first B-47 Stratojet

-landed at Lincoln fresh from the factory.
-The 98th would become
+landed at Lincoln fresh from the Boeing Wichita, Kansas factory.
+The 98th Bomb Wing would become

 The Air Base was a city in its own right (actually becoming later the 5th largest town in Nebraska).
-Everything from barber shops to a credit union to a dental clinic made the base great.
+Everything from a barber shop to a credit union to a dental clinic made the base largely self-sustaining.
 Swimming pools, a gym, tennis courts, baseball fields and clubs soon made their presence felt as well.
-"Perry's Pond" otherwise known as Bowling Lake was constructed during the airmen and officers "free time".
+Bowling Lake was constructed in 1958 using (what has been ironically gestured by veterans as) volunteer time of airmen and officers.
 The lake was dug on the Northwest side of the base and was known for its fishing qualities and boating events.

-Of course, a base would not operate without its housing.
-1,000 units of duplex, apartment and standard houses were built West of Northwest 48th Street from 1955 through 1960.
-A small chapel and school made the area complete.
-Although it should be said that airmen also found homes inside of Lincoln, especially the Belmont neighborhood of Northwestern Lincoln.
+Housing was short in Lincoln proper, and between 1956 and 1958 1,000 units of duplex, apartment and standard houses were built West of Northwest 48th Street.
+A school, Arnold Elementary was also built, even then operated by Lincoln Public Schools.
+Older children tended to go to school at Whittier Junior High and then Lincoln High School.
+It should be said that airmen also found homes inside of Lincoln, especially the Belmont neighborhood of Northwestern Lincoln.

-From 1955 through 1964, a considerable number of accidents occurred at the base.
-Primarily with the B-47 jet bomber.
-Crashes occurred near Ceresco and near Raymond during the time.
-Bowling Lake was named for Russell Bowling who crashed in England during 1956.
-His nuclear armed bomber skidded off the runway at Lakenheath RAF into a nuclear weapons bunker and nearly caused a major nuclear catastrophe, though not to his fault of the crew.
-The Major Meeks incident was also a major crash where the then Captain Meeks made sure his crew was out of the bomber.
+From 1955 through 1964, a considerable number of accidents occurred at the base, primarily with the B-47 jet bomber.
+Fatal crashes occurred near Ceresco and near Raymond during this time.
+Bowling Lake was named for Captain Russell Bowling who commanded a B-47 that skidded off the runway at RAF Lakenheath in England and into a nuclear weapons bunker, nearly causing a major nuclear catastrophe, though not to his fault of the crew.
+The Major Meeks incident was also a well known event.
+A JATO (Jet-Assisted Take-Off) bottle burst and crippled his B-47, then known as Captain Meeks made sure his crew was out of the bomber.
 Unfortunately, his ejection seat failed and he was the only casualty on board, thanks to him there were no others.

 1960, the 307th Air Refueling Squadron was re-deployed from Lincoln to

-Michigan and the 98th ARS would be Lincoln's only tanker asset.
+Michigan and the 98th ARS would remain as Lincoln's only tanker asset.
 New

-missions arrived however, starting with the deployment of Nike-Hercules Surface-to-Air missiles sites
+missions arrived however, starting with the deployment of Army Nike-Hercules Surface-to-Air missiles sites

 around Southeastern Nebraska.
 One site was located near Davey and

-another near Crete, the other two sites defended the Offutt/Omaha
+another near Crete, the other two sites defending the Offutt/Lincoln

 defense area.
 The supersonic missiles were deployed in 12 at each site